-NOTICE: As a result of the COVID-19 health crisis, our Winter/Spring 2021 Driver's Education classes will be a combination of virtual and in-classroom classes.
+NOTICE: Our Summer/Fall 2021 Driver's Education classes will be a combination of virtual and in-classroom classes.
 Questions?
-Click here for our contact information and the Winter/Spring 2021 class schedule.
+Click here for our contact information and the Summer/Fall 2021 class schedule.

 - April Lawrence, Driver’s Education Operations Specialist, (404) 297-9522 ext.
 5505 or (404) 623-9133

-- Download the Winter/Spring 2021 Driver’s Education Class Schedule
+- Download the Summer/Fall 2021 Driver’s Education Class Schedule

 The Georgia Piedmont Tech Driver Education Program, licensed by the Georgia Department of Driver Services, consists of 30 hours of classroom instruction and 6 hours of private behind-the-wheel training.